Tel Aviv offers a wide variety of art museums and art galleries of all types and sizes.

 The largest and the most diverse is the Tel Aviv Museum of Art located at the cultural center of the city, just by the municipal library, a theater, and the Opera hall in the Shaul HaMelech Boulevard area.

-The Tel Aviv Museum of Art has a large permanent collection, but most of the exhibitions are temporary and you can find fine both Israeli and international art exhibits.
+Opened in 1932, the Tel Aviv Museum of Art is currently Israel’s leading art institution — it attracted over one million visitors in 2018.
+It has a large permanent collection, but most of the exhibitions are temporary and you can find fine both Israeli and international art exhibits.
 Each year over half a million people visit to view around 20 different exhibitions.
 There are a couple of additional pavilions with different exhibits.
 For full details of getting there, admission and exhibition program please visit the Tel Aviv Museum of Art website.

 The Eretz Israel Museum is a large museum (both in terms of space and of diversity) operating as a local version of natural history museum.
 It has several areas of special interest among them glass art and photography.
 It is also the host of the very much recommended Biennial for Israeli Ceramic.
 The museum is located at the northern side of the city not far from the Tel Aviv University campus.
 For full details of getting there, admission and exhibition program please visit the Eretz Israel Museum website.